On the velocity-stress formulation for geometrically nonlinear elastodynamics and its structure-preserving discretization: Modeling

-where $\epsilon$ represents the well-known strain measure of linear elastodynamics \cite{Haupt2000}.
-It is important to notice that this strain measure is only valid for small deformations. \end{rem}

-\begin{ntn} From now on, we mainly focus on characteristics of the material configuration, where all field quantities depend on the spatial coordinate $X$ and the time $t$, which we omit for brevity. \end{ntn}
+Following standard practice~\cite{Bonet2008,Wriggers2001}, we use material coordinates.
+All fields therefore depend on the spatial coordinate $X$ and time $t$, which we mostly omit in our notation.
+The momentum balance of the system is given by